Jmichael96/Graphs/README.md

 # Graphs
-Please change to the master branch if you wish to see the source code :)
+Please switch to the master branch if you wish to see the source code :)

 ## [Live Link](https://jmichael96.github.io/Graphs/)